Excited-ccccly/markdown-mail/README.md

-# markdown-mail README
+# Markdown Mail README

 **Markdown Mail!
-Make mail Great Again!** Just write with Markdown and type "**ctrl+shift+p**" (Mac: '**cmd+shift+p**'), which brings up the **Command Palette**.
+Make mail Great Again!**Just write with Markdown and type "**ctrl+shift+p**" (Mac: '**cmd+shift+p**'), which brings up the **Command Palette**.
 From here, you type "**send**" and select "**Send My Email**" and you are good to go.
 A few seconds later, your email should arrive destination.

+First of all.Config your email accout and email setting!
+[See Here](#Settings)

 ## Features